Venomahmed/book-management/README.md

     * JPA annotations are correctly used for primary keys, relationships, and constraints.
 * API Endpoints:
     * CRUD operations for both Author and Book are implemented and exposed.
-    * The endpoint to retrieve books by an author is functional.
+    * The endpoint to retrieve bookEntities by an authorEntity is functional.
-    * The search endpoint filters books based on title or author name.
+    * The search endpoint filters bookEntities based on title or authorEntity name.
 * Database:
     * The H2 database is correctly integrated and functional.
     * Liquibase changelogs are present and correctly define the necessary tables and relationships.